Digital Craft: 3D Printing For Architectural Design

-As a global centre for architectural practice, London has a thriving community engaged in 3D printing models for architecture.
+As a global centre for architectural practice, London has a thriving community engaged in 3D printing architectural models.
 Bryan Ratzlaff settled in London just as 3D printing was coming to the public’s attention.
 Five years in and immersed in both 3D printing and architecture, Bryan has written a book (Digital Craft) that will help architects and modelmakers make sense of and begin to master this rapidly evolving medium.

 Digital Craft positions 3D printing in the tradition of architectural modelmaking.
 Examining the relationship between the architect, the model and the 3D printer.
 Combining convention with emerging stylistic forms, the book recognises and presents techniques for a new mode of craftsmanship.
 A digital craft that goes beyond the casual printout and aspires to the fully designed 3D printed object.